camdab/kldab.github.io/contact.md

 subtitle: We'd love to hear from you
 ---

-We are Cambridge Digital Radio.
+We are North Norfolk Digital.

-You can email us at <hello@CambridgeDigitalRadio.co.uk>
+You can email us at <hello@NorthNorfolkDigital.co.uk>